chef/chef-web-docs/chef_master/source/google.rst

   $ knife google server list

-chef-provisioning
+Chef Provisioning
 =====================================================
-The following driver are directly supported by Chef:
+The following driver is directly supported by Chef:

 chef-provisioning-google
 -----------------------------------------------------
 `[Github] <https://github.com/chef/chef-provisioning-google>`__

+This plugin makes it easy to use Chef Provisioning with the Google Cloud Platform.

 Usage Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++